Black-hooded coucal: Habitat and conservation status

+It occurs in a few protected areas such as the Mount Calavite Wildlife Sanctuary, Mounts Iglit–Baco Natural Park, Mount Halcon and most importantly the Sablayan Penal Colony which is the known stronghold for this species.
+Unfortunately, while protected on paper, actual protection from illegal logging and hunting are lax.

-In order to combat extinction, local education programs have been initiated, surveys have been executed, and ecotourism has been promoted in order to encourage locals to take to more sustainable occupations.
-The Zoological Society of London has described the bird as an EDGE species, listed as the top 21 distinct-endangered bird species in the world.
+In order to combat extinction, in 2008 local education programs have been initiated and surveys have been executed, and ecotourism has been promoted in order to encourage locals to take to more sustainable occupations.
+The Zoological Society of London has described the bird as an EDGE species, listed as the top 21, based on evolutionary distinctiveness and its risk of extinction However, this coucal's population and habitat continue to decrease and shrink closer to extinction.

 Conservation actions proposed by the IUCN include more surveys to better understand population, to better protect the remaining lowland forests and to raise awareness on this species.